Functionalist Explanation, Social Stratification, Social Inequality, Social Structures, Labeling Theory

 Abstract: Both critics and defenders tend to regard structural-functionalism as a single

 school with a distinct identity and a common strategy.
-This paper argues that the illusion
+This paper suggests that

-different conclusions and different vulnerabilities.
-Thus, it matters whether one is
+conclusions and different vulnerabilities.
+Thus, it matters whether one is primarily

-primarily concerned with the structural part or the systematic whole.
-In each case there
+concerned with the structural part or the systematic whole.
+In each case there are

 indispensability, static analysis, and ideological conservatism do not apply equally to